 Individuals or groups of fewer than 10 people may participate in self-guided tours of the Monetary Museum from 9 a.m. to 4 p.m., Monday through Friday.
 Self-guided tours are limited to the Monetary Museum and do not need to be scheduled.

-To ensure the safety of visitors and staff, all visitors must walk through a metal detector.
-Please be prepared to remove all objects from your pockets and place them in the bins.
-If you are unable to walk through the detector, the officer will screen you by hand with an electronic wand.
+One of the Bank's top priorities is to ensure the safety of visitors and staff.
+If you are parking at the Bank, your car will be searched as you enter the parking deck.
+In addition, when you enter the building, you must walk through a metal detector.
+Please be prepared to remove all objects from your pockets and place them in bins.
+If you are unable to walk through the detector, the law enforcement officer on duty will screen you with an electronic wand.

 Thank you.
 We hope you enjoy your visit.